alxndr/blog/_posts/2023-05-23-nasin-pi-lipu-nimi.md

 _[sitelen sitelen]_ is one of the many [orthographies](https://sona.pona.la/wiki/Writing_systems) of _[toki pona]_.

 It is a beautiful and creative writing system!
-But its inherent flexibility can be challenging to navigate.
+But its inherent flexibility can be challenging to navigate, and can make it difficult to recall the definition of a glyph.

 As a beginner to _toki pona_ who was fascinated by _sitelen sitelen_, I was looking for many source documents to see how different people drew the glyphs.
 I then found myself wanting a method of defining a glyph based on its visual appearance, not knowing its pronunciation, and with only a rough understanding of _sitelen sitelen_ (or even the language's vocabulary).